WRITERS JOINING THE FESTIVAL IN 2024

 Jane was born in Brooklyn and lives in Jamaica, Queens.
 She's the mother of four sons and grandmother of six.
 A seeker and finder of voices, she works as a speech pathologist in a Brooklyn public school with children with autism and learning challenges.

-This is Jane’s Second Festival as a participating writer and she will be offering the Writing Workshop, “WRITING THE 6-WORD STORY”.
+This is Jane’s Second Festival as a participating writer and she will be offering the Writing Workshop, “WRITING IN RESPONSE TO WAR”.

 Workshop for :